troublesomepony/monero/README.md

 Total Supply is limited to 180M and **size limits are doubled**.

-This is **highly experimental currency** supposed to use to test and debug independent Smart Contracts implementation based on **Python3** interpreter as Contracts Language and @troublesomepony/pyledger with @troublesomepony/monero-python libraries as contracts runtime.
+This is **highly experimental currency** supposed to use to test and debug independent Smart Contracts implementation based on **Python3** interpreter as Contracts Language and `pyledger` with `monero-python` libraries as contracts runtime.

 ## Building Requirements